Capacity-Building Programs Under the Dominican Republic-Central America-United States Free Trade Agreement (CAFTA-DR)

 Involving the public and stakeholders in the EIA process leads to better identification of economic, social, and environmental costs and the development of future monitoring systems.
 Clear and transparent enforcement of EIA requirements, procedures, and commitments to mitigation and monitoring helps governments, investors, civil society and indigenous groups mitigate risk and increase opportunities for longer term sustainable economic growth.

-The goal of this program is to support constructive and meaningful engagement among governments, businesses, and civil society, leading to more informed decisions in the EIA process in CAFTA-DR countries and Panama, and stronger environmental protections.
+The goal of this program was to support constructive and meaningful engagement among governments, businesses, and civil society, leading to more informed decisions in the EIA process in CAFTA-DR countries and Panama, and stronger environmental protections.

 EPA supported CAFTA-DR countries in developing the first Regional Guidelines on Public Participation in Environmental Impact Assessment, to strengthen the implementation of inclusive public participation and access to information within existing national EIA frameworks.
-The CAFTA-DR Regional Guide was modeled after a similar guide for public participation in the EIA process developed by EPA for the Mekong region Southeast Asia.
-To support this work, EPA worked with CAFTA-DR governments to identify international best practices that could be integrated into the legal frameworks of CAFTA-DR countries.
+The CAFTA-DR Regional Guide was modeled after a similar guide for public participation in the EIA process developed by EPA for the Mekong region in Southeast Asia.
+To support this effort, EPA worked with CAFTA-DR governments to identify international best practices that could be integrated into the legal frameworks of CAFTA-DR countries.

 The Regional Guide and the completed Citizen’s Guides can be found in Spanish on the project website, Participación Pública en el Processo de EIA.